Contact Us

 Delete

-NOTE: Patient responses to Secure Messages are sent to the Secure Messaging Portal, not the Practice's Line.
-Therefore, patients who respond to a Secure Message with an opt-out keyword (stop, cancel, unsubscribe, etc) are not opted out of future SMS messages from the Practice's Line.
+NOTE: Patient responses to secure messages are sent to the Secure Messaging Portal, not the Practice's line.
+Therefore, patients who respond to a secure message with an opt-out keyword (stop, cancel, unsubscribe, etc) are not opted out of future SMS messages from the Practice's line.
 Click here to learn more about opt-out implications.

 Secure Message Settings